Fuchida/posts/module-level-imports.md

 date: 2017
 tags: Python

-Can't remember where I read this but it good to keep in mind why module level import should be avoided.
+Can't remember where I read this but it's good to keep in mind why module level imports should be avoided.

 ```
 Having imports later in the file can be brittle and can cause small changes in the ordering